vanduy9491/createDB/README.md

     return 'defaultValue'
 }

-# Extract placeholders and their types using regex
 $matches = [regex]::Matches($originalString, $regex)

-# Initialize the list to store all versions of modified strings
 $modifiedStrings = @()

-# Initialize the list to store replacement values for each version
 $allReplacementValues = @()

-# Number of copies you want to create
 $numberOfCopies = 3

-# Collect field names and their data types with index
 foreach ($match in $matches) {
     $field = $match.Groups[1].Value
     $dataType = $match.Groups[2].Value